RCORELLA/WorkShops-Directions/MB-820/CASE 1.md

 The table definition in the Room Incident table must autofill the Incident Date when the housekeeping team inserts a new record,

-The value for Incident Date must be the work date configured in the Business Central online client.
+The value for the Incident Date must be the work date configured in the Business Central online client.

 Status: Includes the following options to identify the status of the incident:

-Open: When the Room Incident is created
+  **Open**: When the Room Incident is created

-In Progress: When someone starts repair work
+  **In Progress**: When someone starts repair work

-Closed: When the incident is solved
+  **Closed**: When the incident is solved

 Incident Closing Date: Auto-updating field (when the status passes to Closed, the field will update with the work date)